OpenEvalProject/evals/manuscripts/elife-87729/v1/manuscript.md

 For reference, I considered MEG data recorded while participants viewed object images across 118 categories, as presented in Cichy et al., 2016.
 Each image category was presented 30 times.
 Presentation occurred during the first 500 ms of the trial, and trials were 1 s long, sampled at 250 Hz.
 The multi-channel sensor-space data, epoched around the presentation of each visual stimulus, can be used to train a decoder to predict which visual image is being presented (Cichy et al., 2016; Vidaurre et al., 2021).
 Here, I decoded whether the image corresponded to an animate category (a dog) or inanimate (a pencil).
 Figure 2A shows a TGM for an example subject, where some archetypal characteristics are highlighted.
 In the experiments below, specifically, I focus on the strong narrow diagonal at the beginning of the trial, the broadening of accuracy later in the trial, and the vertical/horizontal bars of higher-than-chance accuracy.
 Importantly, given the variability observed across subjects (as seen in Figure 2B, which shows TGMs for six subjects), this example is only meant as a reference; therefore I did not optimise the model hyperparameters to this TGM (except in the last subsection), or showed any quantitative metric of similarity.

-## Oscillatory components underlying the observed decoding patterns
+### Oscillatory components underlying the observed decoding patterns

 In real data, we often see oscillatory patterns in the TGM, indicating that the subspace of brain activity that carries information about the stimulus must have oscillatory elements.
 At least two distinct mechanisms may be behind this phenomenon: first, an ongoing oscillation might reset its phase and then entrain to a given frequency in a stimulus-specific fashion; second, a stimulus-specific oscillatory response might by added to the signal after stimulus presentation on top of the existing ongoing oscillation.
 Essentially, the difference between the two is that, in the phase-resetting case, the ongoing oscillations are altered; while in the other case the additive oscillation coexists with the ongoing oscillations.
 Next, I use genephys together with decoding analysis to compare between these two alternatives, showing that both can produce decoding patterns similar to what we observe empirically in real experiments.

-In the simulations, all 32 channels convey information but with a relatively low activation probability (θ=1/6).
-For phase resetting and frequency entrainment, I considered a diverse range of entrainment frequencies (between 0.1 and 0.2 in angular frequency) and latencies of response (δ1=0−160ms) across channels.
+In the simulations, all 32 channels convey information but with a relatively low activation probability ($\theta=1/6$).
+For phase resetting and frequency entrainment, I considered a diverse range of entrainment frequencies (between 0.1 and 0.2 in angular frequency) and latencies of response ($\delta_{1}=0−160ms$) across channels.
 For the additive oscillatory response, I considered a similar range of frequencies and latencies of response across channels.
 (I will show below that channel stochasticity and frequency diversity are both important to produce realistic decoding patterns.)
-The difference between the two fictitious stimuli lied in their different target frequencies (i.e. φk¯ for phase resetting and γk for the additive oscillation; see specification of the model in Methods).
+The difference between the two fictitious stimuli lied in their different target frequencies (i.e. $\phi^{k}¯$ for phase resetting and $\gamma^{k}$ for the additive oscillation; see specification of the model in Methods).
 I also included an additive non-oscillatory response with a stimulus-specific amplitude, which (as I will also show later) is important to produce realistic decoding results.
 I did not optimise the parameters of the model to reflect the fine details from real-data TGMs, since TGMs vary across subjects (see Figure 2B) and experimental paradigms (King and Dehaene, 2014).

-Figure 3 shows TGMs (top) together with one-channel ERPs (where each stimulus is represented by a different tonality of blue or red; bottom) for the sampled signal x and its various constitutive elements: ongoing phase φ, frequency f, amplitude a, additive non-oscillatory response z, and, when applicable, an additive oscillatory response y.
+Figure 3 shows TGMs (top) together with one-channel ERPs (where each stimulus is represented by a different tonality of blue or red; bottom) for the sampled signal $x$ and its various constitutive elements: ongoing phase $\phi$, frequency $f$, amplitude $a$, additive non-oscillatory response $z$, and, when applicable, an additive oscillatory response $y$.
 The left panels show results for phase reset plus frequency entrainment, where we can see an effect on the ongoing phase.
-The middle panels show results for the additive oscillation; here, there is no effect on the ongoing phase, and, instead, the additive oscillatory response y is shown at the bottom.
+The middle panels show results for the additive oscillation; here, there is no effect on the ongoing phase, and, instead, the additive oscillatory response $y$ is shown at the bottom.
 The right panels show an example from real data, where phase, frequency, and amplitude were computed analytically using the Hilbert transform on the filtered data.

 ![Figure 3.](https://cdn.elifesciences.org/articles/87729/elife-87729-fig3-v1.jpg)